Pembium/DM-MAP/README.md

 # World Planner

 This project is an interactive map application for Dungeon Masters to plan and manage their campaigns.
-The application allows you to add markers, characters, and sub-maps to the main map.
+The application allows you to add markers, components, and sub-maps to the main map.

 ## Features

 - Add and manage markers on the map
-- Add and manage characters associated with markers
+- Add and manage components associated with markers
 - Upload and view sub-maps for markers
 - Save and load map data to/from a file
 - Zoom in and out of the map